Join over 6,000 people who are subscribed to receive a once daily email with all of our posts. Never miss out! Click here to subscribe.

 It hasn’t quite been 30 days for me yet but I have gone to 4 movies.
 The first 3 cost $5.99 per ticket and the 4th one was $9.99.
 So I have gotten $27.96 in value out of my $9.99 monthly fee.

 I used to be a big movie buff and went to the movies frequently.
-Once our work lives got busier, had kids, and movie costs went through the roof we stopped going as much.
+Once our work lives got busier, we had kids, and movie costs went through the roof we stopped going as much.
 I probably went to 2-3 movies per year over the last 4 years.

 How to Maximize it With AMC Stubs

 I frequent AMC theaters and I am a member of their Stubs program.
 If you are going to use their theaters as well, make sure you upgrade to their Premiere program.
 This will get you 100 points per dollar versus 10 points per dollar in their standard program.